opendatalabcz/public-contract-recommendation/application/recommender/README.rst

 - **engine** - contains components representing the search engine of the system
 - **app** - contains the runnable application of the whole project

-For detailed specification of each module see documentation (`build/sphinx/html/index.html`).
+For detailed specification of each module see Documentation_.

 Install
 =======